 Thus far, the analysis has centered around programs offered by SBCCD.
 This chapter looks at workforce gaps that exist within occupations that the district does not currently train for and provides new program recommendations.
 For each award level, a table shows the occupations' current employment, projected percentage growth over the next decade, average annual projected job openings, average annual completers, gap, and median hourly wage rates.
+Completions are calculated by the programs mapped to the occupation using the program based weight outlined in Chapter 3.
 The table is arranged by college with the recommendations being specific to the occupations that each college is not currently training for.